uhlerlab/image2reg/test_demo.md

 ```

 This will run the complete demo.
 No further user-interaction is required.
 Please refer to the following section for more information on the triggered processes.
-In case you run into any errors please also consult the following section and the [Troubleshooting section in our README file](README.md#Troubleshooting/Support).

 > [!IMPORTANT]
 > To run the code please ensure that your working directory is ``image2reg``.
 The working directory can be changed via the ``cd`` command.